SharonIV0x86/BankingSystem2.0/README.md

 |-- End
 ```
 ## Developer's Note
 **Heyy This is me SharonIV aka Jasper.
 I have been working on this program for a week now so i was finally able to complete this project that i started literally last year.
 I will be adding more and more functionalities to this code and make it even more better as i keep learning this amazing C++ language with time.
 I know this code that i have written is not up to the point and consists some problems and inconsistencies but i will surely try to fix everything i can.
-If you are reading this and want to collaborate and work on a project together then you can read me on my discord Jasperr#6925**
+If you are reading this and want to collaborate and work on a project together then you can reach me on my discord Jasperr#6925**